 8. How Do You Handle an Unethical Scenario in Your Life?
 What Examples Can You Give?

 Not everyone is competent enough to handle unethical behavior on the part of of your team members or company.
 A human resources manager should know what to do if they ever encounter such a situation.
 A person can't handle an HR job position if they can't handle unpleasant situations.

 Interview skills enable employers to evaluate the competencies of all the candidates by asking questions that can dig deep into the candidate's past.
 A question like this can help an employer analyze what skill set they need and whether the candidate has those skills or not.

-Although expected, when it comes to HR, sometimes it's not easy to speak up for what's right.
-Unlike other interview questions, answering this question in an interview process is pretty difficult, and most candidates fail to answer it correctly.
+Although expected, when it comes to human resources, sometimes it's not easy to speak up for what's right.
+Unlike other interview questions, answering this question in an interview process is pretty difficult, and most candidates fail to answer it in the correct way.

 For this question, you can't just speak about your personal experiences with unethical behavior during the interview; you must give an example of a moment when you took the first step to stop it either in the company you worked for or any other job.
 Think about a hypothetical issue and how you would handle it if you don't have any relevant personal experience to contribute.
 After that, go ahead to give an example of a team scenario in your job and how you can handle it.

 9. If You Were Interviewing Me, What Question Would You Consider Asking Me?

 For HR professionals, getting the chance to ask an interview question or ask for an example answer is challenging and possible gate pass to the job as well.
 It is another chance for you to demonstrate your enthusiasm for the company to which you are applying.

 You may show your grasp of their existing pain issues pertaining to the job by asking questions that indicate a knowledge of the sort of applicants they require as well as knowledge of the latest news, such as cost reduction techniques in an HR role.